Slurry and silage storage compliance (SSAFO)

 Nitrate Vulnerable Zones (NVZs) are areas where land drains into waters polluted by nitrates.
 If your land is in an NVZ, you must follow strict rules on how you store and apply nitrogen fertilisers and organic manures.
 About 55% of land in England is designated as NVZ.

 These rules are statutory requirements enforced by the Environment Agency.
-Breaching them can result in prosecution and fines of up to £5,000 in magistrates' court, or unlimited fines in Crown Court for serious pollution incidents.
+Breaching them can result in prosecution and an unlimited fine, whether the case is heard in the magistrates' court or the Crown Court.

 Before applying any nitrogen fertilisers or organic manures, you need to know which of your fields are in an NVZ.
 NVZ boundaries follow field boundaries, so part of your farm may be inside an NVZ while other parts are outside.